-Exhibit A shows that the values in the columns with the information on consistency, animal-source foods, vegetables, and additional energy source can be summed for each recipe.
+In Exhibit A, for each recipe, the values in columns C-F can be summed (consistency, animal-source foods, vegetables, and additional energy source).
 A high score suggests a nutritionally dense recipe.

 Alternatively, the recipes can be ranked according to nutritional objectives, based on the calculations for energy and nutrient density (Exhibit B).
 For example, based on the data shown in Exhibit B (from ProPAN research carried out in Mexico), the selected recipes were those with an energy density of 1 kcal/g or more and those meeting WHO recommendations for iron and zinc density of complementary foods for children 6-8 months old with average breast milk intake (see Table 2 in the Introduction).